ivanleomk/ivanleomk.github.io/docs/blog/posts/generating-user-queries.md

 }
 ```

-The key is mapping these intents to your chatbot's actual capabilities.
-For example:
+The key is mapping these intents to the actual capabilities of an application like peek for instance

-- Transaction retrieval functions
+- Transaction Retrieval Functions
-- Portfolio analysis tools
+- Portfolio Analysis Tools
-- Financial planning calculators
+- Financial Planning calculators

-Using a framework like [`instructor`](http://python.useinstructor.com), we can convert these intents into Pydantic objects with executable methods, abstracting away the complexity of tool orchestration:
+While you can use any framework of your choice, using instructor we can convert these intents to Pydantic objects that have executable methods.
+This abstracts away the complexity of orchestrating different tools and separates the planning of the response from the execution.

 ```python
 class FinancialQuery(BaseModel):